rakettitiede/octapentaveega/README.md

 # OctaPentaVeega

-Fun hobby project to generate 32 x 14 character VGA output from Attiny85.
+Fun hobby project to generate 32 x 16 character VGA output from Attiny85 with 6x10 pixel font.

 Data is read from UART at 9600bps.
 [Subset of ANSI escapes is supported](https://github.com/Jartza/octapentaveega/blob/master/vga_uart_protocol.txt).